ozcangundes/Text_Generation_with_LSTM/README.md

 Dataset is crawled via Beautifulsoup framework in Python and it consists of 33 text file which has the public speeches of one of the political leaders in Turkey.

-Model codes can be found in here.
+Model codes can be found in [here]. (https://github.com/ozcangundes/Text_Generation_with_LSTM/blob/master/LSTM_ile_Konu%C5%9Fma_%C3%9Cretimi.ipynb)

+Medium blog link is here.

 LSTM is quite effective and easy-to-implement for this task.
 But it is crucial to have larger training data than mine.
 Also, you can try attention based architectures like GPT-2.